AnanmayS/Terminal-Poker/README.md

 # Console Poker Game

-A feature-rich, visually appealing console-based Texas Hold'em poker game with intelligent bot opponents.
+This project is a console-based Texas Hold'em poker game that delivers an immersive poker experience.
+It features a visually engaging text interface, a robust set of gameplay mechanics, and intelligent bot opponents that have different strategies.

 ## Features